-Jason Miller, the founder of lighting company Roll & Hill, has been an innovative force in industrial design ever since he launched his first Antler chandelier in 2003.
+Jason Miller, the founder of lighting company Roll & Hill, available exclusively at YLighting, has been an innovative force in industrial design ever since he launched his first Antler chandelier in 2003.
 That piece became a lighting icon in trendsetting venues like the clubby Freemans Restaurant in New York City, and sparked the Back to Nature movement so prevalent today in interior design.

 We caught up with Miller in his Brooklyn studio to discuss scalable custom design, the return of chandeliers, and the American aesthetic.